 The US Air Force carried out a fly-past on the anniversary on 22nd February 2018.

 Crews set off in an F-15 fighter jet from RAF Lakenheath in Suffolk, home to the largest US Air Force camp in the UK.

-In Book 2 the Little Fox goes looking for his brother Stumpy and eventually finds him in The Botanical Gardens, you can follow his adventures through the gardens and find out how his brother Stumpy lost his tail as well as meeting lost of new friends and learning all about the history of the gardens.
+In Book 2 The Little Urban Fox Explores The Botanical Gardens, Sheffield.
+The Little Fox goes looking for his brother Stumpy and eventually finds him in The Botanical Gardens.
+You can follow his adventures through the gardens, and find out how his brother Stumpy lost his tail, as well as meeting lots of new friends and learning all about the history of the gardens.

-In Book 3 the Little Fox and brother Stumpy are given a magic bell by Anthea the Ant and make a wish to visit a house for foxes.
+In Book 3 The Little Urban Fox xplores Longshaw and Padley Gorge.
+The Little Fox and brother Stumpy are given a magic bell by Anthea the Ant, and they make a wish to visit a house for foxes.
 Their wish takes them on a great adventure to the Longshaw Estate and to Padley Gorge where they meet Boggarts and lovely lady foxes.
-They learn how Longshaw was used as a hospital in the war and how stone quaried at Padley Gorge was used to make the great dam walls at Ladybower and Derwent.
+They learn how Longshaw was used as a hospital in the war and how stone quarried at Padley Gorge was used to make the great dam walls at Ladybower and Derwent.

 Through the Little Urban Fox and Friends story books children are encouraged to go and find the different things that the Little Fox encounters.
 At the end of the story there is a section giving more historical information as well as a guide map showing the locations of interesting places that the Little Fox and friends visit.

 The second series of the ‘Little Urban Fox Explores’ books was published by our own publishing company LUFF Publishing in October 2021.